 Isolation and identification of Fusarium oxysporum f.sp. niveum pathogen

 The infected root and stem portions were washed in tap water and the tissues showing vascular brown colour discoloration were cut into small pieces.
-The pathogen was isolated from the diseased tissues of watermelon by tissue segment method (Rangaswami 1958).
+The pathogen was isolated from the diseased tissues of watermelon by tissue segment method (Rangaswami, 1958).
 The infected portions of diseased plants were cut into small pieces and were surface sterilized with 0.1 per cent sodium hypochlorite for one min. and washed in three changes of sterile distilled water to remove the traces of sodium hypochlorite and were then placed on previously poured and solidified Petri dish containing Potato Dextrose Agar (PDA) medium.

 These plates were incubated at room temperature (28±2ºC) for five to seven days and observed for the growth of the fungus.
 The pure culture of the pathogen is obtained from hyphal tip method and was transferred aseptically in PDA slants to maintain pure culture of the pathogen.
 The pathogen Fon was identified with the descriptions given by Booth (1971).Totally ten isolates were maintained and they were designated as Fon1 to Fon10 respectively.